Anamika1608/SkyMate/README.md

-# WeatherWise: Smart Weather & Community Platform
+# SkyMate: Smart Weather & Community Platform

 A personalized weather application that goes beyond basic forecasts to provide lifestyle recommendations, energy-saving tips, and a community platform for weather-related discussions.